smcgdub/Discover-Ireland-MS2-Project/testing.md

 * I have used Email JS for this contact us form.
 When the user sends an email via the website they will receive a pop up notification confirming their message has been sent.
 * I will also receive an email with the users message and details.
 First name and e-mail address are required fields and the message will not send unless these fields have been populated.
 * The user will also receive an automated email from the site confirming their message has been received and confirms someone will be in contact with them soon.
+* I have also added a spell check to the free text message box on the contact us form.

 **Note:** - Once the user message has been submitted via the site, the auto reply can sometimes vary in the speed of the response being sent to the user.
 This is down to Email JS and is out of my control.
 I have set it so Email JS should send the email immediately.